Silver (color): Roman silver

 On the right is displayed the color Roman silver.

-Roman silver, a blue-gray tone of silver, is one of the colors on the Resene Color List, a color list widely popular in Australia and New Zealand.
+Roman silver, a blue-gray tone of silver, is one of the colors on the Resene Color List.

 Old silver

 At right is displayed the color old silver.

 Old silver is a color formulated to resemble tarnished silver.

 The first recorded use of old silver as a color name in English was in 1905.

 The normalized color coordinates for old silver are identical to battleship gray.

 Sonic silver

 Sonic silver is a tone of silver included in Metallic FX crayons, specialty crayons formulated by Crayola in 2001.